Canberra: The Capital of Australia’s Capital Territory

 Most of Australia’s Public Service agencies are located in Canberra.
 The city also hosts a number of Australia’s Defense Force establishments including HMAS Harman and the Australian Defense Force headquarters.
 While the Federal and Australian Capital Territory governments are the main employers in Canberra, the private sector employs nearly half of the city’s workforce.
 These include over 25,000 local and multinational businesses.

 Canberra Tourist Attractions

-Some of the top tourist attractions in Canberra are the Parliament house, the Australian War Memorial, and the National Museum of Australia.
+Some of the top tourist attractions in Canberra are the Parliament House, the Australian War Memorial, and the National Museum of Australia.
 Originally designed as a tourism destination, Parliament House hosts a museum that depicts the history of the Australian government.
 Lining the walls of the building are portraits of Australian prime ministers, from the first to the current.

-The National Museum of Australia, on the other hand is located on the edge of the lake.
+The National Museum of Australia, on the other hand, is located on the edge of the lake.
 It displays typical Australian items, from the pre-historic times to date.
-Any special exhibition that takes place in the city includes history of the Aborigines.
+Any special exhibition that takes place in the city includes the history of the Aborigines.
 The museum also has a theater and a special section for children.
 The Australian War Memorial center was opened in November 1941.
 The building hosts a museum, a shrine and an extensive archive that pays tribute to Australia’s war casualties.